vbookshelf/Ai-On-A-Stick-TDA/README.md

-# Ai-On-A-Stick-TDA
+# Ai-On-A-Stick
 A light, offline, portable Ai Console for Mac and Windows.
-Includes data encryption.
 Powered by Gemma3:4b.

+- Works completely offline.
+- No installation needed.
+Double-click to run.
+- Light enough to run on a CPU.
+- Fully self contained.
+All dependencies are bundled - including Ollama and the Gemma3 4b 4-bit model.
+- Locked to localhost.
+All user submitted data is encrypted.
+- Supports LaTeX and code rendering.
+- Create specialized assistants to streamline your workflow.
+- Easy to share using a USB Drive of via AirDrop.
+All dependencies travel with the copy.